 Honoring Lives, Celebrating Life

-This year’s Oklahoma City Memorial Marathon is just around the corner!
-Whether you’re a seasoned runner or a first time 5-Ker, there’s an event for you during the weekend of April 28-30.
+This year’s Oklahoma City Memorial Marathon is just around the corner, and it marks 26 years since the first "Run to Remember."
+Whether you’re a seasoned runner or a first time 5-Ker, there’s an event for you during the weekend of April 24-26.

 The Oklahoma City Memorial Marathon is unique.
+It’s about more than running — it’s about celebrating life.
 Race weekend celebrates the resilience of OKC and the community’s willingness to come together in times of tragedy.
+The Run to Remember brings together runners and spectators from around the world to honor those who were killed, those who survived and those changed forever in the 1995 Oklahoma City bombing.
 There’s arguably no marathon like it.
 The physical ground runners traverse during the 26.2-mile course holds immense significance and connection with the event’s purpose.
-Runners are welcomed with a moment of silence at the start of the race to remember the 168 lives lost and the survivors who remain.
+Runners are welcomed with 168 seconds of silence at the start of each race to remember the 168 lives lost, the survivors and all those who were changed forever.
+The community and spectators come out in force to provide amazing crowd support along the entire course!

 Our story as Oklahomans and the shared humanity of individuals who travel from across the country (and world) for the day is highlighted from start to finish line.
 Are you sold on being a part of it?
-Check out the full schedule of events here and sign up to participate here.
+Check out the full schedule of events and sign up to participate.

 Helpful Hints for Runners

 If you’re already signed up, you’ve likely spent the past couple of months training.
 Solo runners, you may be eager to find friends who are also excited about the sport.
 A few 16+ mile runs can start to get lonely.
 Luckily, there are a variety of social run options offered by organizations and businesses throughout the city.
-Red Coyote Running and Land Runners both offer popular training communities for athletes at every level.
+Red Coyote Running, OK Runner, WAHOO!
+Running and Land Runners offer popular training communities for athletes at every level.

-Don’t forget to check out the marathon expo at the Oklahoma City Convention Center on Friday, April 28 and Saturday, April 29.
-Those participating in the Memorial 5K and Kids Marathon will need to pick up their packets at the Expo on Friday, April 28.
+Don’t forget to check out the Health & Fitness Expo at the Oklahoma City Convention Center on Friday, April 24 and Saturday, April 25.
+Those participating in the Memorial 5K, Senior Marathon and Kids Marathon will need to pick up their packets at the Expo on Friday, April 24.
 The expo is the place to grab your last-minute nutrition items, pick up your packet and enjoy the variety of booths.

 Tell your friends, family, co-workers and loved ones to get out and cheer you and the thousands of other runners on!
 There are multiple locations for spectators around the course, but if you need some pointers, this spectator information link may be helpful.

 Make sure you soak up the huge accomplishment of getting yourself out there.
 It’s a big deal to participate in a marathon and you deserve to relish in the joy of this success!
-The course finishes in downtown Oklahoma City and the finish line party begins just a few steps away from the finish line.
-After a brief hiatus and shared nostalgia for the tradition, the party will once again include burgers for all Marathon, Half Marathon and Relay runners.
+The course finishes in downtown Oklahoma City and the Finish Line Festival begins just a few steps away from the finish line.

 Race Weekend Activities